38th Infantry Division Sustainment Brigade: Service history

 On February 1, 1959, Headquarters Company 151st Infantry Regiment was reorganized into a Combat Support element as Headquarters and Headquarters Detachment, 38th Infantry Division Trains.
 The unit would undergo two more major reorganizations to become the sustainment element it is today.
 The first one occurred March 1, 1963, which reorganized and redesignated Headquarters and Headquarters Detachment, 38th Infantry Division Trains as Headquarters, Headquarters Company, 38th Infantry Division Support Command (DISCOM).
 The maintenance aspect of sustainment was added when HHC 38th Infantry Division Support Command was consolidated with 38th Infantry Division Material Management Center on September 1, 1993.

-In May 2006, HHC Division Support Command was ordered into active federal service in support of the Global War on Terrorism, Operation Iraqi Freedom.
+In May 2006, HHC Division Support Command was ordered into active federal service for deployment to the Iraq War (2003-2010), Operation Iraqi Freedom.
 This was the first time in Indiana National Guard history that a brigade-echelon unit was deployed with a female commander, COL Marjorie Courtney.
 Under the name "Task Force Indy" – HHC DISCOM served as the Garrison Command for Victory Base Complex in Baghdad.
 DISCOM was released from active federal service in November 2007 and reverted to state control.

 On September 1, 2008, HHC DISCOM went from a "Support" element to a "Sustainment" element when it was expanded, reorganized, and redesignated as Headquarters and Headquarters Company, 38th Sustainment Brigade.
 This reorganization would also make the 38th Sustainment Brigade a "separate" brigade (not doctrinally aligned to a specific division).
 This status authorized the Brigade a new Shoulder Sleeve Insignia (SSI), Distinctive Unit Insignia (DUI) and Motto.
 Drawing from its 38th Infantry Division roots, the brigade included elements of the 38th ID in both the DUI, and SSI, including the red and blue background on both the SSI and DUI, the cloverleaf on the DUI, and the three stripes on the SSI, which signify the three wars that the unit participated in as a part of the 38th ID (World War I, World War II, and GWOT).
 The brigade also adopted the nickname, "Avengers," which alludes back to the 38th ID’s distinctive designation, "Avengers of Bataan."

 The Avengers were activated again for federal service in support of Operation Enduring Freedom on August 26, 2012.
 Their mission was to perform sustainment operations throughout the Kuwait theatre and facilitate the drawdown of troops from Afghanistan.
-It would also be the first time in Indiana National Guard history that the commander and the command sergeant major were both female, COL Deedra Thombleson and CSM Karolyn Peeler.
+It would also be the first time in Indiana National Guard history that the commander and the command sergeant major were both female, COL Deedra Thombleson and CSM Karolyn Peeler, both were later relieved of their command.

 In June 2013 the brigade was relieved from its deployment to Kuwait, and demobilized through North Fort Hood, Texas, and was slated to be relieved by the 371st Sustainment Brigade (United States), Ohio Army National Guard.